jvc-nc/pAnalysisProject/README.md

-# Cyclomatic Complexity ErrorProne plugin
+# Cyclomatic Complexity ErrorProne Plugin

 ## USER GUIDE:
 ## How to compile and run code.